 What to do for World Population Day

-For World Population Day, many organizations organize activities that anyone can attend such as seminars and information sessions, so people can get educated about the issues that the world's population currently faces.
+Many organizations will have open activities such as seminars and information sessions, so the public can get information about the issues the world's population currently faces.

 Spend time today doing research of your own and looking into the problems of overpopulation in order to know what to do to help.

 Donate to one of the many NGOs and nonprofits that work to educate young people about contraception and family planning, or those that aid people in getting out of poverty.
 There are also organizations whose aim is to help refugees that have had to leave their homes for a new country.
 Any contribution you can make to these places is a great help in fighting overpopulation.